kwhk/Youtube-Sync/README.md

     $ minikube addons enable ingress
     ```

-## Setup kubernetes to deploy project to cluster hosted on AWS (using `kubeadm`)

-For this project we will deploy a kubernetes cluster with only one node (that node being the master, control-plane).

-0. Create an AWS EC2 instance (Ubuntu 18.04) that has at least 2 CPUs, and 2GB memory.
-This is the minimum specs required for the master node.

-1. Follow this [setup guide](https://www.howtoforge.com/setup-a-kubernetes-cluster-on-aws-ec2-instance-ubuntu-using-kubeadm/) which covers the installation of docker, kubernetes, `kubeadm` and setup of a basic kubernetes cluster.

-2. Git clone this project to the EC2 server, and create a config map directory which holds all environment variables.

-3.

 ## How to deploy project
 1. Since our api server docker image is hosted on a private registry on Docker Hub, we need to create a secret for authentication (refer to `deployments/backend-deployment.yaml` `imagePullSecrets`) We will name our secret `regcred`: